 Students in Years 7 and 8 study Music and Visual Arts.

-The college offers Creative and Performing Arts elective courses in Years 9-10:
+The College offers Creative and Performing Arts elective courses in Stage 5 (Years 9 and 10):

 - Visual Arts

-The college offers 2-Unit Creative and Performing Arts courses for the HSC:
+The College offers Creative and Performing Arts courses for the HSC:

 - Music 1